 1. Cleaning and Preparation: The pH sensor was clean with a soft cloth wet with rubbing alcohol and then rinsed with DI water.
 The platinum band at the tip of the ORP sensor was checked for any discoloration or contamination.
 Then the reference sleeve was pulled away from the Transmitter and the old electrolyte from the reference sleeve was discarded.
-Then two KCI salt pellets (or KCI rings) were dropped into the reference sleeve and the sleeve was refilled with reference electrolyte.
+Then two KCl salt pellets (or KCl rings) were dropped into the reference sleeve and the sleeve was refilled with reference electrolyte.
 With the Transmitter sensors pointed toward the floor, the full reference sleeve was pushed back onto its mount until the sleeve had just covered the first o-ring located on the mount.
 The Transmitter was then turned so that the sensors pointed towards the ceiling, and the sleeve was pushed the rest of the way onto its mount.
 The sensors were rinsed with DI water.
 Next, the Low-Ionic Strength Reference (LISRef) was cleaned and prepared.
 First the plastic LISRef soaking cap was removed and set aside.
 The sensor tip was then checked for any visible contamination.
-Following cleaning, the plastic LISRef soaking cap was filled with reference electrolyte, reinstalled over the LISRef tip, and soaked overnight.
+Following cleaning, the plastic LISRef tip, and soaked overnight.
 The plastic LISRef soaking cap was removed for calibration and field use.